virus-rpi/FlightControl/protocol.md

    - `idle`: The Water-Rocket is not logging
    - `logging`: The Water-Rocket is logging
    - `error`: An error occurred while logging
+- `/get/websocket` - Get the websocket address of the Water-Rocket

 ### Post-Endpoints
 - `/post/reset` - Reset the Water-Rocket